-Continue Efforts for an Integrated Case Plan.
+Create an Integrated Case Plan.
 Interviewees indicated that there is no treatment court case management plan independent of the treatment plan, which may limit the scope of services and supports available to participants and monitored by the court team.
-The team has begun consideration of an integrated case plan that addresses treatment progress and participation as well as other personalized goals and objectives.
-NPC recommends that the team continues this effort and incorporate family and child-level goals and objectives as appropriate.
+NPC recommends that the team create an integrated case plan that addresses treatment progress and participation as well as other personalized goals and objectives.
+NPC recommends that the case plan also include family and child-level goals and objectives as appropriate.